Rahix/avr-hal/README.md

   ```
   See [Setting up environment](https://github.com/Rahix/avr-hal/wiki/Setting-up-environment) for more information.

-Next, install ["ravedude"](./ravedude), a tool which seamlessly integrates flashing your board into the usual cargo workflow:
+Next, install ["ravedude"](./ravedude), a tool that seamlessly integrates flashing your board into the usual cargo workflow:

 ```bash
 cargo +stable install ravedude